dhocker/athomedmx/README.md

 # AtHomeDMX - DMX Server
-Copyright © 2016 by Dave Hocker
+Copyright © 2016,2018 by Dave Hocker (email: AtHomeX10@gmail.com)

 ## Overview
 The AtHomeDMX server is designed to run simple DMX controlled light shows on